What is the Regional and Remote Communities Reliability Fund Microgrids?

 The Regional and Remote Communities Reliability Fund – Microgrids will run over five years from 2019-20 to 2023-24.
 The program was announced by the Australian Government as a measure in the 2019 Budget to support feasibility studies into more reliable, secure and cost effective energy supply to regional and remote communities in Australia.

 - improved regional business, community services and emergency resilience through innovative microgrid solutions

-- viable projects attract funding to support scale-up / implementation of microgrid systems in regional and remote communities
+- scaled-up and improved microgrid systems in regional and remote communities

 - increased human capital (skills/knowledge) in the design and deployment of microgrids

 - demonstrated commerciality and/or reliability and security benefits of deploying and upgrading microgrids